-- •-Lynch Syndrome- Women with Lynch syndrome and mismatch repair genes MLH1 and MSH2 may be at increased risk for breast cancer; however, breast screening is not recommended beyond what is recommended for an average risk patient (NCCN, 202119). - • - NF-1- Mammography starting at age 30; breast MRI may be considered.
+Lynch Syndrome- Women with Lynch syndrome and mismatch repair genes MLH1 and MSH2 may be at increased risk for breast cancer; however, breast screening is not recommended beyond what is recommended for an average risk patient (NCCN, 2021).1

+• NF-1- Mammography starting at age 30; breast MRI may be considered.

-There is currently limited no evidence that RAD51C and RAD51D genes are associated with increased risk of breast cancer.
-Insufficient evidence for FANCC, MRE11A, or MUTYH heterozygotes, or RECQL4, RAD50, RINT1, SLX4, SMARCA4, or XRCC2.
-For STK11 (associated with Peutz-Jeghers syndrome) breast cancer risk is 8% at age 40, 13% age 50, and 31% at age 60, and 45% age 70.
+Management of patients with pathogenic variants of There is currently limited evidence that RAD51C and RAD51D genes should be based on family history (NCCN 2022) are associated with increased risk of breast cancer.
+Currently, there is ilnsufficient evidence for FANCC, MRE11A, or MUTYH heterozygotes, or RECQL4, RAD50, RINT1, SLX4, SMARCA4, or XRCC2.
+For STK11 (associated with Peutz-Jeghers syndrome) breast cancer risk is 8% at age 40, 13% age 50, 31% at age 60, and 45% age 70.